 Captain Stewart sat astride the hammock nettings directing the action, seemingly immune to British shot.2 Constitution’s forward guns played upon the Levant, while the after most guns took aim at Cyane.
 In an attempt to close the range (to maximize the hitting power of his carronades), Cyane‘s Captain Falcon spilled the wind from his maintopsail, and allowed Constitution to forge ahead.
 He put the helm down and tried to edge up onto the American’s lee quarter.
-Perceiving the danger, Stewart fired a broadside into Levant, ordered Constitution’s mizzen topsail backed, and “closed with the sternmost ship under the cover of the smoke” — a demonstration of supremely fine ship handing!3 By 5 PM the ships had closed, and Stewart ordered two guns fired to try the range.
+Perceiving the danger, Stewart fired a broadside into Levant, ordered Constitution’s mizzen topsail backed, and “closed with the sternmost ship under the cover of the smoke” — a demonstration of supremely fine ship handing!3 By 5 PM, the ships had closed, and Stewart ordered two guns fired to try the range.
 The shot fell short.
 The British vessels attempted to work to windward of the Americans, and thereby claim the coveted “weather gauge.”
 Constitution’s superior sailing foiled them, however, and they started the action to leeward of their opponent.
 At about 6 PM, the British shorted sail and formed a line astern with Levant leading, about half a cable’s length (360 feet) apart.
-At 6, all the ships hoisted their ensigns (the British ships both wore red ensigns) and five minutes later Stewart ordered a single shot fired between the two ships as an invitation to commence the battle.
+At 6 PM, all the ships hoisted their ensigns (the British ships both wore red ensigns) and five minutes later Stewart ordered a single shot fired between the two ships as an invitation to commence the battle.
 Almost instantly, the broadsides of the three ships erupted in a torrent of smoke and fire.1

 It took little more than an hour to send a prize crew on board the Cyane and secure the prisoners.
 At 8 PM, Constitution made sail for the Levant, still in sight to leeward.
 Gallantly, the British turned to face their opponents.
 Just before 9 PM, the two ships passed broadside to broadside on opposite tacks, like knights at a joust.
 Stewart immediately tacked Constitution across Levant’s stern and delivered a decisive broadside.
 Captain Douglas knew his only chance of survival was to set all the sail the masts could bear and try to escape from the overpowering enemy.
 Although the British had a slight lead, Constitution’s sails were in far better condition, and by 10 PM the Americans closed on the wounded ship.
 Captain Douglas struck his colors with reluctance.5 As the sun sank in the west, the American’s fire began to strike home.
-On board Levant, Constitution’s heavy 24 pound balls crashed through her comparatively frail timbers on one side and exited on the other, leaving a trail of deadly splinters in their wake.
-Nearly all of Cyane’s running rigging was shot way, and her fire slackened as American shot damaged her guns and wounded her men.
+On board Levant, Constitution’s heavy 24-pound balls crashed through the comparatively frail timbers on one side and exited on the other, leaving a trail of deadly splinters in their wake.4 Nearly all of Cyane’s running rigging was shot way, and its fire slackened as American shot damaged the guns and wounded the men.
 Levant turned down wind to sail out of range, hoping the Americans would delay the pursuit long enough to give the British seamen time to stop shot holes and reeve new rigging.
 Captain Falcon saw Levant veer out of line, and attempted to tack his ship to provide covering fire for his consort’s maneuver.
 Unfortunately, he found most of his running rigging, including the all-important braces used to turn the yards to the wind, had been completely shot away.
 Cyane came into the wind and stopped all aback, unable to move.
-She now lay at the American’s mercy.
-Stewart placed his ship 50 yards off her larboard quarter, where none of the British guns could bear.
+The ship now lay at the American’s mercy.
+Stewart placed his ship 50 yards off the larboard quarter, where none of the British guns could bear.
 Knowing further resistance would only be a useless loss of life, Captain Falcon surrendered his ship.

 Constitution received little damaged in the engagement, and by 1 AM, the ship was ready to fight another battle.
 Cyane and Levant, however, suffered considerably.
 According to American Midshipman Pardon Mawney Whipple, “the decks of both vessels were literally covered with dead & wounded.”
 As part of the prize crew, he spent the next three days on board the Levant:

-[T]his being the first action I was ever in, you can imagine to yourself what were my feelings to hear the horrid groans of the wounded & dying, & the scene that presented itself the next morning at daylight … the quarter deck seemed to have the appearance of a slaughter house, the wheel having been carried away by a shot – killed & wounded all around it, the mizenmast for several feet was covered with brains & blood; pieces of bones, fingers, & large pieces of flesh were picked up from off the deck [.]
+“[T]his being the first action I was ever in, you can imagine to yourself what were my feelings to hear the horrid groans of the wounded & dying, & the scene that presented itself the next morning at daylight … the quarter deck seemed to have the appearance of a slaughter house, the wheel having been carried away by a shot – killed & wounded all around it, the mizenmast for several feet was covered with brains & blood; pieces of bones, fingers, & large pieces of flesh were picked up from off the deck [.]
 T’was a long time before I could familiarize myself to these & if possible more horrible scenes that I witnessed.”6

-3 USS Constitution Log, 21 Feb.
-1815, 24, Microfilm 1030, NARA.
+3 USS Constitution Log, February 21, 1815, 24, Microfilm 1030, National Archives and Records Administration.

 4 Joslin, “Naval Asylum.”

-5 George Douglas to First Secretary of the Admiralty, 22 Feb.
-1815, ADM 1/170, National Archives,UK.
+5 George Douglas to First Secretary of the Admiralty, February 22, 1815, ADM 1/170, National Archives, United Kingdom.

-6 Pardon Mawney Whipple, 1813-1821, USS Constitution Museum collection.
+6 Pardon Mawney Whipple’s Letterbook, 1813-1821, USS Constitution Museum Collection.